Overview

 ## The Attention Traps

-Their urgency ≠ your priority.
-But urgency hijacks attention before importance can be evaluated.
+- **Other People's Emergencies** — urgency hijacks attention before importance can be evaluated

 ## Cross-Domain Applications

-Capture to externalize, not to consume repeatedly.
-Read once, distill, reference - don't re-read.
+- **Knowledge Management** — capture to externalize, not to re-consume; read once, distill, reference

-Physical presence without attention presence is worse than absence.
-Quality attention > quantity time.
+- **Relationships** — presence without attention is worse than absence; quality > quantity time

 ## Attention Budgeting

-1. **Audit** - Track attention spending for one day (what actually got your focus?)
+1. **Audit** — track attention for one day; what actually got your focus?

-3. **Protect** - Create barriers around high-value attention time
+3. **Protect** — barriers around high-value attention time

-4. **Invest** - Deliberate allocation to important-not-urgent quadrant
+4. **Invest** — deliberate allocation to the important-not-urgent quadrant